CBlandino/CYK-algorithm/README.md

 Ensure input.txt is in the src folder.

 **Compile and Run:**
+We personally used eclipse which automatically compiles and runs the program

+**Alternatives:**
 Open a terminal, navigate to the src folder, and run:

 javac CYK.java